Stephen-Hilton/familyhilton.com/README.md

 **- Add your own "PERSON" page:**
   - Open up the "people" directory, copy/paste "stephen.md" and rename to "your_name.md"
-  - Open your new .md file and update the config information, then save
+  - Open your new .md file and update the config information to your preference, then save
   - When done, run `/src/build_site.sh` to rebuild the site
   - Refresh your browser window to see changes
   - Click on on the "People" navigation, you should see your new page!